--- Small fuzzy larvae that infest
+-- Small fuzzy bugs that infest

-stored food and fabrics --
+stored food and damage fabrics --

 There are at least four different dermestid carpet beetles that invade homes.
 All are less than 1/4" long, some only 1/8", some are a uniformly dark color while others have brown, white or black scales on their back.
 All have a larval stage that appears "fuzzy" or "hairy".

 Adult beetles feed on plant pollen and nectar but the fuzzy, worm-like larvae feed on, wool, fur, hide, animal horn, feathers, hair, silk.
 Soiled fabrics are much more likely to attract carpet beetle feeding than clean fabrics.
 In addition to animal-based fibers carpet beetle larvae also infest stored foods such as cereal, grains, nuts, dry pet food and spices.

 The adult beetles are usually found moving slowly on walls or floors.
 Fuzzy shed skins from larvae are sometimes found in cabinets and draws.
 Since the beetles are fairly mobile the actual infestation of larvae may be some distance away from where you see beetles.

 Carpet beetles are very common and there's no reason to be concerned if you find only a few larvae or adult beetles.
 Except for the minor damage they do to fabrics and stored food items these beetles are pretty harmless.
 But if you start finding more than a few use the control methods outlined below to manage them to a level where damage is no longer an issue.
 These beetles can also be important pests in warehouses.

 Questions about carpet beetles are among the most frequent questions I get.
 The bottom line is that a minor infestation is no reason for concern and certainly no reason to treat with harsh chemicals, just follow the suggestions below.